-The bill amends Section 9-11-30 of the Code of Alabama 1975, focusing on the regulation of game breeder licenses, particularly concerning cervids (members of the family Cervidae).
+The bill amends Section 9-11-30 of the Code of Alabama 1975, focusing on the regulation of game breeder licensees, particularly concerning cervids (members of the deer family).
 Key provisions include prohibiting state agencies from killing or testing cervids due to disease, with specific exceptions outlined.
-The bill clarifies that cervids owned by licensed breeders are considered personal property.
-Additionally, it updates terminology and makes technical revisions to align with current legal standards, such as changing "breeder's" to "breeder" and "regulation" to "rule."
+The bill clarifies that cervids owned by licensees are considered personal property and introduces new definitions for cervids and protected game animals.
+Additionally, it updates the terminology from "regulation" to "rule" and makes various technical revisions to ensure the language aligns with current standards.

 Statutes affected: Introduced: 9-11-30